mohammedhamdhan/tp/docs/DeveloperGuide.md

 #### Add a member

-The `addMember()` method allows the user to add a new member to an existing group.
+The `addMember(String command)` method allows the user to add a new member to an existing group.
 If the specified group does not exist, the method offers the option to create the group and add the member simultaneously.

 - **Input:**

   - Member name:
-    - Prompts the user to enter the name of the member they want to add.
+    - Parses the user input `command` to retrieve the name of new member to be added.
-    - Uses isValidName() to validate the input, ensuring it does not contain special characters or empty spaces.
+    - Uses `isValidName(String name)` to validate the input, ensuring it does not contain special characters or empty spaces.
     - Repeats the prompt until a valid name is entered.
   - Group name:
-    - Prompts the user to enter the group name to which the member should be added.
+    - Parses user input `command` to retrieve group name to which the member should be added.
     - Similarly, the name is validated to avoid empty or invalid names.

 - **Group Existence Check:**